TheBranchDriftCatalyst/hakboard/innercircle.README.md

   - [ ] docker file (stretch)

-- [ ] prune divergence of hakboard crap
+- [ ] prune divergence of innercircle-challenge crap
   - do this in a SEPARATE COMMIT